WaqarAnwar/Audio_Denoiser_from_Video-Python/README.md

 # Audio Denoiser from Video

 Hello!
-This is a basic noise removing script using Python.
+This is a basic noise removing script that uses Python.

 It uses noisereduce library to reduce the noise from the audio and moviepy library to merge audio and video.